pcarbo/gtex/README.md

-# gtex
-Exploratory analyses of GTEx data
+# Exploratory analyses of GTEx data